Spinach vs Romaine: Which is Better? An Ultimate Comparison

 In addition, calcium is important for the heart and blood pressure.
 Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels 7.

 Vitamin K comes in two forms.
-Phylloquinone is the one found in spinach and romaine.
+Phylloquinone is the one found in both vegetables.

 Vitamin K helps to make various proteins needed to help with the following: